-‘Counting On’ Stars Jana, Jessa Duggar Arrive In Texas For Sister Jinger’s Baby Birth Says In Touch
+‘Counting On’ Stars Jana, Jessa Duggar Arrive In Texas For Sister Jinger’s Baby Birth, Reports ‘In Touch’

 Another shared, “You’re going to great parents!
 Prayers for safe labor and delivery!”

 This latest addition to the ever-growing Duggar clan joins two new babies born in the past year to best friends and sisters-in-law Joy-Anna Duggar and Kendra Caldwell Duggar, wife of Joseph Duggar.
-Joy-Anna gave birth to a son, Gideon while Kendra also welcomed a son named Garrett.
+Joy-Anna gave birth to a son, Gideon, while Kendra also welcomed a son named Garrett.

 Counting On airs on TLC.
 New episodes of the series will air beginning July 30.